FOCUS-Russian mobile calls, internet seen deteriorating after Nokia, Ericsson leave

 "We are working towards the end of the year and that's when all exemptions (from sanctions) expire," Ericsson's finance chief Carl Mellander told Reuters.
 Ericsson received exemptions to sanctions from Swedish authorities.

-Russia's economy has so far weathered sanctions and export controls put in place by governments after Moscow sent tens of thousands of troops into Ukraine, but the impending withdrawal of Nokia and Ericsson could have a more profound impact on Russian daily life, eventually making something as simple as a phone call, difficult.
+Russia's economy has so far weathered sanctions and export controls put in place by governments after Moscow sent tens of thousands of troops into Ukraine, but the impending withdrawal of Nokia and Ericsson could have a more profound impact on Russian daily life, eventually making difficult something as simple as a phone call.

+Russia's digital ministry told TASS news agency that Russia does not have shortages of telecom equipment, while withdrawal of Nokia and Ericsson will not have an impact on quality of communications.

-Russia's digital ministry did not respond to requests for comment, but this week Maksut Shadaev, minister of communications and mass media said four telecoms operators were signing contracts to spend more than 100 billion roubles ($1.45 billion) on Russian-made equipment.
+Maksut Shadaev, minister of communications and mass media, said earlier this week that four telecoms operators were signing contracts to spend more than 100 billion roubles ($1.45 billion) on Russian-made equipment.

 "This will allow us to organise modern production of telecoms equipment in Russia," he said, without naming the operators or producers.